 No “built-in” cost overrun allowances.
-The number of crew members needed to complete the project, along with labor hours projected*
+The bid must include the number of crew members needed to complete the project, along with labor hours projected*

 *If it becomes necessary to create estimated hours and number of crew members needed to complete designated tasks, then a reasonable estimate of the aforementioned, together with input from industry professionals may be in order, as a miens of uniform bidding components, going forward.